 The keto (short for “ketogenic”) diet is a form of eating where carbohydrates are extremely limited and sugar, both natural sugars and especially added sugars, is completely eliminated.
 Once sugar and carbs are completely cut out of your diet, your body begins to go into a state of ketosis.

 Ketosis is achieved when your body begins to burn fat for fuel instead of glucose.
 Once your body digests your food, the energy from that food is stored as fat.
 However, the reason that that stored energy is not always expended (i.e. the reason that stubborn fat sticks around) is because your body can also burn glucose for energy, leaving your stored energy unused.
+A faster option to lose excess fat is going through body contouring procedures, it can reduce or remove excess skin and unwanted fat pockets to shape different body areas, you can also try some workouts look in to this pelvic floor strong reviews.

 For example, if you eat a large meal full of natural, healthy fats, your body will store the calories from that meal as fat so that it can burn that energy at another time.
 But, if you consume sugar on a regular basis, your body will never get around to burning the energy stored from your big meal because it can burn the glucose you consume instead.
 Thus, energy continues to be stored as fat, ready to be used for fuel at a later time, but your body never gets around to using that fuel because it is constantly running on sugar.